-We can identify mold on walls, in basements, attics or floors and create professional mold assessment report that is required if you intend to have the mold professionally removed.
+We identify mold in basements, bathroom showers and vanities, kitchen cabinets, attic and other rooms.
+We create a professional mold assessment report that is required if you intend to have the mold professionally removed.

 Mold is a type of fungus that forms filaments, called hyphae, that allow the organism to embed itself into the surfaces of wood, drywall, insulation and other building materials.
 Mold reproduces by releasing spores, some of which go airborne and affect the air quality inside of a home.

 In the wild, mold grows on dead trees, plants and other organic matter.